Martin Mosebach: Biography

 Other works include The Turkish Woman, The Tremor, The Long Night and Prince of Mist, in which the author examines the motives behind man's eternal search for a meaning.

+In 2017, he signed a document along with a number of other clergy and academics labeled as a "Filial Correction" of Pope Francis.

 Awards

 Mosebach was awarded the Kleist Prize in 2002.
 In 2007, he was awarded the Georg Büchner Prize.

 Publications

 The following is a partial list of publications written by Mosebach: